ICodeForCoffee/SimpleCalendar/README.md

 # SimpleCalendar
-A simple calendar rendered using JQuery.
+A simple calendar rendered using JavaScript and Bootstrap 5.